Pacific Southwest, Region 9: Superfund

 This area contains information regarding the San Fernando Valley groundwater basin as a whole.
 Information regarding threats and contaminants specific to the four separate areas that comprise the San Fernando Valley Superfund site can be obtained from the web pages for those separate areas: (1) Burbank & North Hollywood, (2) Glendale/Crystal Springs, (3) Verdugo, and (4) Pollock/Los Angeles.

-The water quality data collected through the EPA's Water Quality Monitoring Program for over 500 wells are used to map the extent of TCE, PCE, and Nitrate (NO3) contamination in groundwater.
-The data is divided into two groups of hydrologic zones, shallow and deep based on the condition of groundwater levels.
-One map for each zone and each of these contaminants is produced annually or bi-yearly depending on the sampling events during the year.
+The water quality data collected through the EPA's Water Quality Monitoring Program for over 500 wells are used to map the extent of TCE, PCE, and chromium contamination in groundwater.
 Click here to go to the plume maps webpage.

 Groundwater Quality Monitoring Reports